AhmedAshraf20000/Shortly-Website-Tailwind-CSS-/README.md

 ## Getting Started

-This template is only for applying my skills on the web design using the simplest tools.
+This template is only for applying my skills on the web design using tailwind css.

 ### Technologies